Costa Rica's Gold Coast

 Villareal

-Inland neighborhood with more local feel.
-Much cheaper than beachfront.
-5-10 min drive to beach.
+Inland with a more local feel and lower rents than beachfront.
+Usually a short drive to the beach.

 Price Range$600 - $1,000/mo